paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

     (ii) contribute significantly to the acquisition or development of systems relating to cybersecurity; and

-  (B) are designated as temporary members of the acquisition workforce by the Under Secretary of Defense for Acquisition, Technology, and Logistics, or by the senior acquisition executive of a military department, for the limited purpose of receiving training for the performance of acquisition-related functions and duties.
+  (B) are designated as temporary members of the acquisition workforce by the Under Secretary of Defense for Acquisition and Sustainment, or by the senior acquisition executive of a military department, for the limited purpose of receiving training for the performance of acquisition-related functions and duties.

 ### Statutory Notes